bbauska/Coursera-Bootstrap/readme.md

 Thereafter, going into this div I will introduce another div to the class card here.

-Inside those div, I\'m going to build up my card to display some content here.
+Inside those div, I&apos;m going to build up my card to display some content here.

 In this div, we will introduce a h3 that the class as card-header bg-primary.

-You\'ll see that this h3 will be displayed as a card header with that background as primary and then text white which Bootstrap class will define the text to be white in color.
+You&apos;ll see that this h3 will be displayed as a card header with that background as primary and then text white which Bootstrap class will define the text to be white in color.

-And then inside this h3, I\'m going to introduce the title for this card here which is \'Facts At a Glance.\'
+And then inside this h3, I&apos;m going to introduce the title for this card here which is &apos;Facts At a Glance.&apos;

 That I can show some content inside this div here.

-Now, to this card, next I\'m going to add in another inner div here with the class as card-body, and inside this card-body will be the actual content that have been displayed in this card.
+Now, to this card, next I&apos;m going to add in another inner div here with the class as card-body, and inside this card-body will be the actual content that have been displayed in this card.

-Let\'s save the changes and then go and have a look quickly at our web page.
+Let&apos;s save the changes and then go and have a look quickly at our web page.

-Going to our web page, we can already see the card taking shape in our web page, so you can see that the left half is occupied by the History and the right half you\'ll see the card put into place.
+Going to our web page, we can already see the card taking shape in our web page, so you can see that the left half is occupied by the History and the right half you&apos;ll see the card put into place.

-Let\'s add some content into this card.
+Let&apos;s add some content into this card.

-Going into this card block, now I\'m going to use a description list and this description list in Bootstrap allows me to apply the row and column classes to it and thereby format the content inside.
+Going into this card block, now I&apos;m going to use a description list and this description list in Bootstrap allows me to apply the row and column classes to it and thereby format the content inside.

-Inside this description list, I\'m going to add in the dt that the class and col-6 here, so meaning that this is going to occupy six columns inside this description list which itself is a row here.
+Inside this description list, I&apos;m going to add in the dt that the class and col-6 here, so meaning that this is going to occupy six columns inside this description list which itself is a row here.